-In my opinion the summary financial statements are consistent with the statutory financial statements of the Whittington Hospital NHS Trust for the year ended 31 March 2010.
-I have not considered the effects of any events between the date on which I signed my report on the statutory financial statements (insert date) and the date of this statement.
+In my opinion the summary financial statement is consistent with the statutory financial statements of the Whittington Hospital NHS Trust for the year ended 31 March 2010.
+I have not considered the effects of any events between the date on which I signed my report on the statutory financial statements (10 June 2010) and the date of this statement.

-Andrea White Officer of the Audit Commission 1st Floor, Millbank Tower Millbank London SW1P4HQ
+Andrea White Officer of the Audit Commission 1st Floor, Millbank Tower Millbank London SW1P 4HQ